 By Marika Sboros

-The Health Professions Council of SA (HPCSA) released a press release today saying it has found Prof Tim Noakes guilty of unprofessional conduct.
+The Health Professions Council of SA (HPCSA) released a press release today saying it found Prof Tim Noakes guilty of unprofessional conduct.

-Committee Chair, Pretoria advocate Joan Adams, has issued a tightly worded, clearly irate statement.
+PCC Chair, Pretoria advocate Joan Adams, has issued a tightly worded, clearly irate statement.
 She said that the HPCSA’s press release is “devoid of all truth”.
 Noakes’ lawyer Adam Pike said much the same thing on radio.
 Pike also announced that Noakes is considering legal action against the HPCSA.

 Here’s what Adams had to say: